digital-asset/docs.daml.com/docs/3.1/docs/json-api/asyncapi.rst

 The specification covers streaming (websockets) endpoints - for regular endpoints (HTTP) please see :doc:`openapi`

-Properties of type: `{}` (any JSON) are DAML record fields as defined in the Daml template and formatted according to :doc:`lf-value-specification`.
+Properties of type: `{}` (any JSON) are DAML types as defined in the Daml template and formatted according to :doc:`lf-value-specification`.

 .. literalinclude:: openapi/asyncapi.yaml
   :language: yaml